-A corrective plan of action was not required for 2018 since there were no recommendations.
+A corrective plan of action was not required for the 2019 audit since there were no recommendations.

 The general problems and weaknesses that were documented prior year, including the areas of accounting and controls over revenues, expenditures and payroll, have been improved upon by the District's clerk.